The 3 Essential Chef Knives Every Kitchen Needs

 In the restaurant business, I used all three of these knives regularly — but I dreaded working with low-quality tools.
 They hurt my hands, make prep work a drudgery, and caused so much frustration I wanted to toss them by the time I was done.

 MKC believes cooking should be a great experience, so we’ve purposely designed a chef’s knife, santoku knife, and petty knife to the highest level with the best ergonomics.
-Kitchen knives should make cooking an enjoyable experience, not a frustrating one.
+You can watch how fun it was for me to cut up a ton of food with these knives in our video.
+Kitchen knives should make cooking a more enjoyable experience, not a frustrating one.

 While we know people love a good knife block, it really is difficult to need more than these three knives offer in the kitchen.
 So instead of ceding counter space to knives you probably won’t use, maybe think about a sleek magnetic strip to hold three high-quality essentials within easy reach.